LacunaOmnibus/MontyLacuna/README.md

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

 ## TBD
-- excavs_report.py
-  - This doesn't exist yet.
-It needs to report on all excavators at a planet, stating the name of the excavated planet and the distance from the colony with the arch min to the excavated planet, so we can see which excavs need to be replaced.
-    Might as well include the type of the excavated planet as well.
 - send_excavs.py
   - -t/--t arg is now required, not sure how it was documented before, but ensure it's doc'd as required now.